Overview of Cryptosporidia in Animals

 Direct contact with infected animals

-• Animal-to-animal transmission : A healthy animal can become infected by direct contact with the feces of an infected animal.
-This is particularly common in densely populated animal husbandry systems such as breeding farms or animal shelters.
+• Animal-to-animal transmission : A healthy animal can be infected by having direct contact with the faeces of an infected animal.
+This is particularly common in densely populated animal husbandry systems such as breeding companies or animal shelters.

 Ingestion of contaminated water and feed

-• Contaminated Water : Cryptosporidia oocysts are extremely resilient to most environmental conditions.
-When animals drink water from contaminated sources such as puddles, ponds, or improperly cleaned troughs, they can easily become infected.
+• Contaminated water : Cryptosporidia Ooozyths are extremely resistant to most environmental conditions.
+If animals from contaminated sources such as puddles, ponds or improperly cleaned potions drink, they can easily infect.

-• Contaminated feed : If feed comes into contact with the feces of infected animals, it can absorb oocysts.
-Animals that eat such food are at high risk of infection.
+• Contaminated food : If the feed comes into contact with the faeces of infected animals, it can take out oozysten.
+Animals that consume such food are exposed to a high risk of infection.

 Contact with contaminated surfaces and objects

-• Surface Contamination : Cryptosporidia can survive on a variety of surfaces, from animal cages and hutches to food bowls and toys.
-Animals can become infected by licking or touching such contaminated surfaces and then cleaning their mouths with their paws.
+• Surface contamination : Cryptosporidia can survive on a variety of surfaces, from animal cages and stables to feed bowls and toys.
+Animals can be infected by licking or touching such contaminated surfaces and then cleaning their mouths with their paws.

-• Contaminated Instruments : In veterinary clinics or breeding procedures, instruments that have not been properly sterilized can be a source of transmission.
+• Contaminated instruments : In veterinary clinics or for breeding processes, instruments that have not been properly sterilized can be a source of transmission.

 Airborne transmission